Jamesbarford/cstring/README.md

-# cstring a simple sring library for c
+# cstring a simple string library for c

 For simpler management of strings in c.